Raising Capital As a Start-Up Or Small Business

 One of the biggest challenges to a start-up company is liquidity.
 Most companies require time to prove a concept and attract a steady stream of paying customers.
 In the process of developing the business, financial capital is required for research and development, marketing, supply chain, employment, and administrative costs and a variety of other vital functions.
 It has often been said that a new business is in a race against “money” in that they need to create a sustainable cash flow before their funding runs out.
 Business financing is key for this.
 The Lawyers at Kahane Law Office in Calgary, Alberta can help with the legal aspect of financing a business and raising start up capital.

-The Canadian Regulatory Regime For Business Financing
+The Canadian Regulatory Regime

 The regulatory regime that oversees financing for small and start-up businesses in Canada is complex.
 There are many rules, local policies, multilateral instruments, national instruments, regulations, blanket orders, rule, court decisions and commission decisions.
 There is also a Securities Act in each jurisdiction.
 It is consumer protection driven and looks to protect those investors (the general public) from unscrupulous investment schemes.
 There are many possible penalties and fines for businesses that contravene these rules.
 The Alberta Securities Commission deals with some of these potential infractions.
 The start-up and entrepreneurial lawyers at Kahane Law Office can help you to effectively navigate these rules and find the type of capital that is right for your business.